Kaithi (2019 film)

-Lokesh initially worked on two scripts after the success of Maanagaram (2017), which he had scrapped working on it, due to the issues regarding the extensive research and casting process, until he came up with a news article about an ex-prisoner's life.
-He initially wanted Mansoor Ali Khan to play the lead role, but during the writing process, Karthi was demanded to play the lead, with the scale of the budget being increased further.
-Principal photography began in December 2018, and was completed by August 2019.
-The film was entirely shot at night, without any day sequences taking place during the shoot.
-It is a song-less film, with the background score being composed by Sam C. S. The cinematography and editing were handled by Sathyan Sooryan and Philomin Raj respectively.
+Lokesh initially worked on two scripts after the success of Maanagaram, which he scrapped working on due to issues regarding the extensive research and casting process, until he came across a news article about an ex-prisoner's life.
+He initially wanted Mansoor Ali Khan to play the lead role, but during the writing process, Karthi was asked to play the lead with the scale of the budget being increased further.
+Principal photography began in December 2018 and was completed by August 2019.
+The film was largely shot at night.
+It is a songless film with a score composed by Sam C. S. The cinematography and editing were handled by Sathyan Sooryan and Philomin Raj respectively.

-Kaithi was released on 25 October 2019, ahead of the Diwali festival.
-It opened to positive from critics and audience praising the screenplay, direction, action sequences, cinematography, score, and the performances.
-Following the positive reception, the film became a box-office success, grossing over 110 crore.
-The film was further selected for official screening at the International Indian Film Festival Toronto (IIFFT) in August 2020, and had won two Ananda Vikatan, three Norway Tamil Film Festival, SIIMA and four Zee Cine Awards respectively.
-The story is followed up in Vikram (2022) also directed by Lokesh, with both the films forming a part of the planned Lokesh Cinematic Universe (LCU), along with a sequel titled Kaithi 2 is under development.
+Kaithi was released on October 25, 2019, ahead of the Diwali festival.
+The film received positive reviews from critics and became a box-office success, grossing ₹105 crore worldwide, making it one of the highest-grossing Tamil films of 2019.
+It was further selected for official screening at the International Indian Film Festival Toronto (IIFFT) in August 2020 and won two Ananda Vikatan Cinema Awards, three Norway Tamil Film Festival Awards, South Indian International Movie Awards, and four Zee Cine Awards respectively.
+Kaithi is the first installment of the Lokesh Cinematic Universe, which is followed up in Vikram, with Narain reprising his role as Bejoy while George Maryan reprises his role as Napoleon in Leo.
+A sequel titled Kaithi 2 is in development.